Engranaje/Maskie/README.md

   * [Lleurys De León](https://github.com/lleurys21)

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details

 ## Donation
 If you think this is useful and you want to help us develop more widgets, help us stay awake by buying us a cup of tea :)